AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/sync-setup/view-the-organization-service-url.md

 # View the Organization Service URL {#view-the-organization-service-url}

-Marketo needs the Organization Service URL to sync with Dynamics On-Premises instances.
+Marketo needs the Organization Service URL to sync with Dynamics instances.
 Here is how to find it in Dynamics.

 1. Log in to Dynamics.
 Click the Settings icon and select **Advanced Settings**.